danwfreeman/inp-fix-demo/Solution.md

 }
 ```

-for Chrome, we can call `requestIdleCallback` to yield to the main thread more frequently, though support in Safari is not currently available
+For Chrome, we can call `requestIdleCallback` to yield to the main thread more frequently, though support in Safari is not currently available